 The GeoFlex system is connected to a data acquisition system, and readings are transmitted to processing software that can trigger alarms based on displacements or rate of change.

-GeoFlex systems have joints capable of bending to 90°, allowing for a compact shipping option.
-Five segments, each 3 meters (10 feet) long, can be shipped in a carton measuring approximately 64 x 64 x 64 cm (26 x 26 x 26 in) and which weighs less than 22 kilograms (50 pounds).
+Convenient Shipping and Transport - GeoFlex systems have joints capable of bending to 90°, allowing for a compact shipping option.
+Five segments, each 2.5 meters or 10 feet long, can be shipped in a carton measuring approximately 64 x 64 x 64 cm (26 x 26 x 26 in) which weighs less than 22 kilograms (50 pounds).
 This allows for the system to be shipped via common overnight carrier as well as fit in most standard vehicles.

 The GeoFlex system can also be installed with sensorless nodes at the top of the system, allowing the designer to economize by only monitoring the zone of interest and bypassing the upper layers.